 If your wireless router is more than a few years old, consider upgrading to a new one.
 Older wifi hardware can have a big impact on wifi speed and range.

 You can buy one yourself or contact your broadband provider to arrange to update your old wifi router.

 Look for a router with the fastest current wi-fi technology.
 Old routers use 2GHz frequency – the same many wireless devices including baby monitors and smart home systems, so this frequency can get congested at busy usage times.
 Newer routers use dual-band technology, communicating with 2.4GHz and the faster 5GHz frequencies.

-Most modern phones, tablets, laptops and devices work with dual band wireless technology and you can set your wireless connection to use both.
+Most modern phones, tablets, laptops and devices work with dual-band wireless technology and you can set your wireless connection to use both.
 This means your devices can switch between using both networks to beat congestion and ensure a smooth connection.

 Use an older router as a wifi signal booster

 If you’re recently upgraded your wifi router, don’t bin the old router.
-Many wifi routers have a simple setting that turn them into a wifi signal booster.
+Many wifi routers have a simple setting that turns them into a wifi signal booster.
 You can then use them in areas of your home that have a poor wifi signal.